Collections

 OCHRE WILD

 The OCHRE WILD collection showcases a captivating array of rugs, crafted in Bengal using ancient techniques and natural dyes.
 Every OCHRE WILD rug is meticulously handcrafted, from the initial yarn-making and dyeing process to the intricate weaving and finishing touches.
 Both the Indo-Tibetan and flat-weave Dhurrie rugs are made with a diverse selection of fibers and natural dyes, resulting in a harmonious display of colors and textures reminiscent of a painter’s masterpiece.
+All the raw fibers used in OCHRE WILD rugs are sourced directly from local farmers, ensuring a direct and ethical supply chain.
+The cultivation methods employed by these farmers are organic, devoid of pesticides and chemical fertilizers.
+By combining organic natural dyes with hand-spun raw organic fibers, the rugs exhibit vibrant and lively colors.
+The absorption of the vegetable dye varies across different fiber types, resulting in captivating variations in depth and hue.
+Throughout the natural dyeing process, the master craftsmen rely on ancient recipes, continuously refining and adjusting them to achieve the remarkable spectrum of OCHRE WILD colors.

 Patrick Weder